tomblind/local-lua-debugger-vscode/README.md

 ---
 ## Additional Configuration Options
-- **`scriptRoots`**
+#### `scriptRoots`

-  - A list of alternate paths to find lua scripts.
+A list of alternate paths to find lua scripts.
 This is useful for environments like LÖVE, which use custom resolvers to find scripts in other locations than what is in `package.config`.

-- **`stopOnEntry`**
+#### `breakInCoroutines`

+Break into the debugger when errors occur inside coroutines.
+- Coroutines created with `coroutine.wrap` will always break, regardless of this option.
+- In Lua 5.1, this will break where the coroutine was resumed and the message will contain the actual location of the error.

+#### `stopOnEntry`

-  - Automatically break on first line after debug hook is set.
+Automatically break on first line after debug hook is set.

-- **`cwd`**
+#### `cwd`

-  - Specify working directory to launch executable in.
+Specify working directory to launch executable in.
 Default is the project directory.

-- **`args`**
+#### `args`

-  - List of arguments to pass to Lua script or custom environment when launching.
+List of arguments to pass to Lua script or custom environment when launching.

-- **`env`**
+#### `env`

-  - Specify environment variables to set when launching executable.
+Specify environment variables to set when launching executable.

-- **`verbose`**
+#### `verbose`

-  - Enable verbose output from debugger.
+Enable verbose output from debugger.
 Only useful when trying to identify problems with the debugger itself.

 ---
 ## Custom Environment Examples